Skip to main content

 Results

 Once the calculation is complete, a result layer will be added to the map.
 This Heatmap Connectivity layer will contain your color-coded heatmap.
+Clicking on any of the heatmap's hexagonal cells will reveal the computed connectivity value for this cell.

-Connectivity-based Heatmap Result in GOAT
+Connectivity Heatmap Calculation Result in GOAT

 Tip